What Is a CDP for Managers? A Practical Starter Pack

 The One-Sentence Version

-That's it.
+That is it.
 The rest is detail.

 Why Managers Should Care

 Marketing sees one version of the customer.
 Sales sees another.
 Support sees a third.
-The loyalty team has their own numbers.
-When the CEO asks, "How many active customers do we have?" four departments give four different answers.
+The loyalty team has its own numbers.
+When the CEO asks, “How many active customers do we have?” four departments give four different answers.

-What a CDP Actually Does (In Manager Language)
+What a CDP Actually Does

-A CDP collects data from your website, mobile app, email, ads, point-of-sale systems, customer service, CRM, and any other touchpoints.
-It then resolves identity.
+The CDP then resolves identity.
 It figures out that the person who browsed your site on a phone, clicked an email on a laptop, and bought something in-store is the same human being.
-This is harder than it sounds, and it is often the highest-value capability because it turns scattered touchpoints into a single customer story.
-In one banking project, this meant connecting over a million fragmented records into roughly 400,000 actual customers.
-The data was there all along.
-Nobody had stitched it together.
+This is harder than it sounds, and it is often the highest-value capability, because it turns scattered touchpoints into a single customer story.

 A CDP overlaps with other tools, so here is the clean mental model: